2024–25 Wisconsin Badgers men's basketball team

 The 2024–25 Wisconsin Badgers men's basketball team represented the University of Wisconsin–Madison in the 2024–25 NCAA Division I men's basketball season.
 The Badgers were led by 10th-year head coach Greg Gard and played their home games at the Kohl Center in Madison, Wisconsin as members of the Big Ten Conference.
 They finished the season 27–10, 13–7 in Big Ten play to finish in a three-way tie for fourth place.
 As the No. 5 seed in the Big Ten tournament, they defeated Northwestern, UCLA, and Michigan State to advance to the tournament championship game where they lost to Michigan.
 They received an at-large bid to the NCAA tournament as the No. 3 seed in the East region.
 They defeated Montana in the first round before losing to BYU in the second round.

+The Wisconsin Badgers drew an average home attendance of 15,006, the 12th-highest of all college basketball teams.

 Previous season

 The Badgers finished the 2023–24 season 22–14, 11–9 in Big Ten play to finish in fifth place.
 They defeated Maryland, Northwestern, and Purdue to advance to the championship of the Big Ten tournament.
 There they lost to Illinois.
 They received an at-large bid to the NCAA tournament as the No. 5 seed in the South region.
 They were upset in the first round by James Madison.